peterjbraam/beegfs-ksource/linux-source-code/Documentation/s390/vfio-ccw.rst

 device.

-The current code allows the guest to start channel programs via START SUBCHANNEL, and to issue HALT SUBCHANNEL, CLEAR SUBCHANNEL, and STORE SUBCHANNEL.
+The current code allows the guest to start channel programs via START SUBCHANNEL, and to issue HALT SUBCHANNEL and CLEAR SUBCHANNEL.

-Currently all channel programs are prefetched, regardless of the p-bit setting in the ORB.
-As a result, self modifying channel programs are not supported.
-For this reason, IPL has to be handled as a special case by a userspace/guest program; this has been implemented in QEMU's s390-ccw bios as of QEMU 4.1.

 vfio-ccw supports classic (command mode) channel I/O only.
 Transport mode (HPF) is not supported.